mrled/progfiguration/docs/src/index.rst

 Patches and bug reports are welcome!
-If you use ``progfiguration`` for your own infrastructure, I'd love to hear about it, and you're welcome to add yourself to the :doc:`list of users </appendix/users>` list.
+If you use ``progfiguration`` for your own infrastructure, I'd love to hear about it, and you're welcome to add yourself to the :doc:`list of users </appendix/users>`.

 A guided tour of the documentation
 ----------------------------------